1932: 9 February: Gerhard Richter is born in Dresden to Hildegard Richter, a bookseller, and Horst Richter, a school teacher.

 [Elger 2009, p.66]

-1964: Begins to use a projector to make photo paintings.
-Makes first Curtain paintings.
+1964: he begins to use a projector to make photo paintings and makes his first curtain paintings.

-February: Third and final show at the Kunstakademie Düsseldorf.
-Along with Polke, Lueg and Kuttner, drives to Wuppertal and installs works in the front garden of Rudolf Jährling's villa at Moltkestrasse 61, resulting in a group show at his Galerie Parnass later that year.
+February: the third and final show at the Kunstakademie Düsseldorf is held.
+Along with Polke, Lueg and Kuttner, he drives to Wuppertal and installs his works in the front garden of Rudolf Jährling's villa at Moltkestrasse 61, resulting in a group show at his Galerie Parnass later that year.

 10 June-10 July: Gerd Richter: Photo Paintings, Portraits and Families at Galerie Friedrich & Dahlem, Munich.
-(His work is presented alongside work by Peter Klasen.)
+Richter's work is presented alongside works by Peter Klasen.

-July: Leaves Academy.
-Attends Fluxus Festival at the Technische Hochschule, Aachen.
+July: he leaves the Academy and attends the Fluxus Festival at the Technische Hochschule, Aachen.

-9-30 September: First solo exhibition, Gerhard Richter, at Galerie Schmela, Düsseldorf.
+9-30 September: his first solo exhibition, Gerhard Richter at Galerie Schmela, Düsseldorf is organised.

-16 September-5 November: Participates in inaugural exhibition at Galerie Rene Block, Berlin – Neo-Dada, Pop, Décollage, Capitalist Realism – alongside Lueg, Polke, Wolf Vostell et al.
+16 September-5 November: he participates in the inaugural exhibition at Galerie Rene Block, Berlin – Neo-Dada, Pop, Décollage, Capitalist Realism – alongside Lueg, Polke, Wolf Vostell et al.

 19 October-20 November: Uwe Lausen, Natai Morosov, Gerd Richter, Galerie Friedrich & Dahlem, Munich.